Irina-Elena/Snake-AI/README.md

 |epsilon decay  |0.9999|

-The file model_antrenat.h5.png contains a chart which displays the some experimental results made during the test phase.
+The file trained_model.h5.png contains a chart that displays some experimental results made during the test phase.